johnlloydcallao01/tap2go/docs/architecture/CACHING_BLUEPRINT.md

 Automated Management: Use managed Redis services or orchestration tools that detect overloaded nodes and automatically rebalance or spin up new shards.
 Geographic Distribution:
 Multi-Region Deployments: Deploy separate Redis clusters (and/or CDNs) in each major region (e.g., Asia-Southeast 1, Asia-East 1, US-Central 1).
-Data Locality: Store each user’s session and region-specific data in the nearest cluster, cutting latency.
+Data Locality: Store each user's session and region-specific data in the nearest cluster, cutting latency.
 Eventual Consistency: Non‐critical data (like read-only restaurant info) replicates across regions in seconds, accepting minor lag.
 Load Balancing & Failover:
 Intelligent Routing: Route requests to the least loaded or nearest cache node.